SMUnlimited/AMAI/README.md

 Custom melee maps need to be set to latest patch data.
 Open the map in the Warcraft editor, go to `Scenario` > `Map Options`, and change `Game Data Set` to `Melee (Latest Patch)`.

+Lua maps are supported, but the Commander can only be used to set language and game mode at game start.
+You cannot use the commander during the game.
-Lua maps do not appear to work.
-Open the map in the Warcraft editor, go to `Scenario` > `Map Options`, and change `Script Language` to `Jass`, then install AMAI to it.
+If you want the full Commander support, Open the map in the Warcraft editor, go to `Scenario` > `Map Options`, and change `Script Language` to `Jass`, then install AMAI to it.
 If `Script Language` is disabled, please reset the `Trigger Editor` to its initial state.

 You may need to run as an administrator if you have issues with maps not displaying any teams.